sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 Then, we could "score" a given word by how many "clicks" it takes to type, including the left-right movement between characters.
 So for example, "bad" would score 6 clicks. "zap" would cost 43 clicks.

 As large base word list of common English words to start from, we could [scrape Google Books for frequently used words since 1975](https://github.com/sts10/common_word_list_maker).
-Let's arbitrarily take the 18,000 most common words.
+Let's arbitrarily take the 18,000 most common words that are 3 letters or longer.

 We could then [sort these 18,000 words by click score (given our assumed linear keyboard)](https://github.com/sts10/remote-words/blob/main/lists/raw/alpha-line.txt), putting low click scores first.
 Then we could take the top 7,776 words from this list and randomly select, say, 4 words to make a decent Netflix password like "rust gps fearing scaled" or "vat tamil sly sadly".